OnlyBase/website/README.md

-# 🌐 OnlyBase Repository Built by the Community
+# 🌐 OnlyBase Ecosystem Repository Built by the Community

-Welcome to the OnlyBase Ecosystem!
+Welcome to the OnlyBase Ecosystem Repository!
 This is a centralized hub for projects, tools, tokens, and decentralized applications (dapps) built on Base, a secure, low-cost, builder-friendly Ethereum L2 built to bring the next billion users onchain.

 This repo is a call to acton for all Base Builders so we don't build under a rock or in the dark.
 Make a pull request with the info in the following formats or email 11d2@protonmail to submit info by email.
 This repo is MIT open source so feel free to build off of this.